Ingwie/OpenAVRc_Hw/Xany_Builds_by_Users/pierrotm777/Xany2Servo360/README_Xany2Servo360.md

 ## Configuration mode

+The module accept several inputs modes.
+PWM, CPPM, SBUS, SRXL, SUMD, IBUS or JETI.
+You can select also these modes in confuration menu.

 Connect the USB connector of your Pro Micro board to your PC.
 Select the console window, define 115200 bauds and NL and CR mode.
 You have 5 seconds for click on the ENTER key.
-When you are in the configuration mode, type h key and ENTER for see all options:
+When you are in the configuration mode, type H key or ENTER for see all options:

   H Help
   Q quit